Plan a Silent Auction: The Epic (and Effective) How-To Guide

 Will silent auctions be a recurring staple of our fundraising?

 While your organization can raise a lot of money with just one silent auction, consider making them a recurring staple among your other fundraising events.
-The more practice hosting silent auctions, the more successful yours will be.
+The more practice hosting auctions, the more successful yours will be.
 This is true for a few reasons:

 Host one silent auction, and your organization should see excellent results.
 Host multiple silent auctions, and your results should be even better!